 Lot 15 is home to the brick mansion built by local banker Ferdinand T. Yahr at 867 West Main Street in 1883-1884 that served as the local American Legion home for 50 years and then as the Evergreen Mansion restaurant for several more before returning to its original state as a residence.

-I’ve also been told a house was moved here from St. Marie in the 1860s and attached to the Treats’ original kitchen.
-I’m skeptical, but it’s possible.
-Newspaper reports indicate Yahr built a new house in 1873 and an addition in 1874.
+Some local historians have claimed a house was moved here from St. Marie in the 1860s and attached to the Treats’ original house.
+I’m skeptical.
+Newspaper reports indicate Yahr built a new house there in 1873 and an addition in 1874.

-Both residences are owned in 2023 by William Zamzow, former longtime president of the Princeton Historical Society who once told me that his dream as a child was to own a museum.
+The residences at 867 and 903 West Man Street were owned in January 2023 by William Zamzow, former longtime president of the Princeton Historical Society who once told me that his dream as a child was to own a museum.

 Princeton founder Royal Treat sold an eight-lot parcel in the middle of Block 1, including Lots 15 and 16, to William Watson for $550 in November 1859 (Deeds, Volume T, Page 72).
 The property then went to A.P.
 Carman in April 1861 (Deeds, Volume U, Page 16), Jonathan Pierce in May 1862 (Deeds, Volume 25, Page 288), F.T.
 Yahr in January 1866 (Deeds, Volume 25, Page 295) and J.O.
 Borst in January 1867 (Deeds, Volume 27, Page 269) before being re-purchased by F.T.
 Yahr for $1,000 in March 1867 (Deeds, Volume 27, Page 431).